 - Supporting rehab data reporting in outpatient/community clinicsThe RCA helped hospitals to use NACRS Clinic Lite to capture outpatient and community rehab data.
 This work builds on the RCA’s success in establishing a minimum data set for outpatient rehabilitative care and the pilot of several tools (NACRS Clinic Lite, WatLX™ Patient Experience Measure, Community Rehab Assessment outcome measure) to collect this data.

 - Developing best practice recommendations for rehabilitative careThe RCA developed a Rehabilitative Care Best Practices Framework for Patients with Hip & Knee Replacement and subsequently updated it (with Ontario Health Quality) to include recommendations following simultaneous bilateral knee and hip replacement.
 The RCA and OHQ also developed a guideline on best practices for rehabilitative care following shoulder arthroplasty.
 Both documents address variations in practice across Ontario.
 Additional tools can be found on our TJR Rehab Guidelines page.

 |NACRS Clinic Lite for Outpatient Rehab Data Collection|

-|NACRS Clinic Lite Data Requirements Document
+|NACRS Clinic Lite Bundled Care Data Requirements 2023/24

-|Reference tool to ensure the quality and comparability of outpatient/ambulatory rehabilitation data reported to CIHI’s National Ambulatory Care Reporting System (NACRS).
+|Reference tool to ensure the quality and comparability of outpatient/community clinic rehabilitation data reported to CIHI’s National Ambulatory Care Reporting System (NACRS).
 Provides information on how to complete the summary record, including detailed data element descriptions and collection instructions.|

 |HQO Quorum site for bundled funding||Health Quality Ontario’s Bundled Care Community of Practice (login required).
 A resource that provides support to enable successful implementation of bundled care and funding.|